wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

 ### Step 2: Commit Changes to GitHub

 Choreo maintains source code in a private GitHub repository.
 When you create a component in Choreo, it creates it in the private-GitHub repository associated with your account.
 Therefore, when you change the API Implementation, you need to commit and push your changes.

-1. Click on the **Sync with Choreo upstream** link at the bottom of the editor.
+1. Click **Sync with Choreo upstream** on the bottom bar of the editor.
     ![Sync Choreo With upstream](../assets/img/get-started/sync-with-choreo-upstream.png){.cInlineImage-full}

-    Alternatively, you can click on the source control button on the left navigation or click on the pop-up that appears at the bottom right corner.
+    Alternatively, you can click source control on the left pane or click **Sync changes with Choreo** in the pop-up that is displayed at the bottom right corner.

     ![Alternative Commit](../assets/img/get-started/alternative-commit.png){.cInlineImage-full}

-2. Click **Sync my changes with Choreo** in the pop-up that appears.
+2. Click **Sync my changes with Choreo** in the window that is displayed.

      ![Sync Changes](../assets/img/get-started/sync-changes.png){.cInlineImage-full}

-3. Enter a meaningful commit message and click on the tick sign from the toolbar.
-This will commit your changes to your private GitHub repository.
+3. Enter a meaningful commit message and click ✓ on the toolbar.
+This commits the changes to your private GitHub repository.

      ![Commit](../assets/img/get-started/commit-message.png){.cInlineImage-full}

-4. Next, you need to push the changes to GitHub.
-Click on the **...** on the top toolbar and select **Push** from the list.
+4. Click **...** on the top toolbar and then click **Push**.

 !!! tip
-    You need to re-deploy the new changes.
-Follow steps in section [Deploy Your REST API](#deploy-your-rest-api).
+    If you want to re-deploy new changes, see [Deploy Your REST API](#deploy-your-rest-api).

- Next, let's publish the API
+ Now let's publish the API.

 ## Manage your REST API

-Choreo provides you with full API management capabilities.
-You can manage your REST API's lifecycle, apply security, apply rate-limiting policies, configure usage plans, and add documentation.
+Choreo provides full API management capabilities so that you can manage your REST API lifecycle, apply security, apply rate-limiting policies, configure usage plans, and add documentation.

-In this guide, we will publish and invoke the API we created.
+The following steps walk you through the process to publish and invoke the API you created.

 ### Step 1: Publish the API
 Follow this procedure to publish the API to the API Developer Portal so that external consumers can view and consume the API:

-1. Click **Publish** in the left pane.
+1. Click **Manage** in the left pane.

 2. On the **Lifecycle Management** page, click **Publish**.

 3. Click **Go to Developer Portal**.
     ![Go to API Developer Portal](../assets/img/get-started/go-to-dev-portal.png){.cInlineImage-full}

-    You can see the published API in the API Developer Portal:
+    You'ii see the published API:

     ![List of published APIs in the API Developer Portal](../assets/img/get-started/developer-portal.png){.cInlineImage-full}

 ### Step 2: Invoke the API
-Follow this procedure to invoke the REST API from the API Developer Portal:
+Follow this procedure to invoke the REST API via the API Developer Portal:

-1. Click **Credentials** in the left pane.
+1. Click **Credentials** in the left pane of the API Developer Portal.

 2. Click **Generate Credentials**.
 Choreo creates credentials for an internal application and subscribes this API to that internal application.
      ![Generate Credentials](../assets/img/get-started/generate-credentials.png){.cInlineImage-full}

-2. Click **Generate Access Token**.
-Copy the generated access token.
+3. Click **Generate Access Token**, copy the generated access token, and click **Close**.

      ![Generate Access Token](../assets/img/get-started/generate-access-token.png){.cInlineImage-full}

-3. Click **Try Out** in the left pane.
+4. Click **Try Out** in the left pane.

-4. Paste the copied access token in the **Access Token** field.
+5. Paste the copied access token in the **Access Token** field.
      ![Get Test Key ](../assets/img/get-started/get-test-key.png){.cInlineImage-full}

-5. Click the `GET` resource you added to expand it.
+6. Click the `GET` resource you added to expand it.

-6. Click **Try it out** and add a name for the query parameter.
+7. Click **Try it out** and enter a name for the query parameter.
      ![Invoke API ](../assets/img/get-started/invoke-api.png){.cInlineImage-full}

-7. Click **Execute**.
-You can see the personalized message response from the API.
+8. Click **Execute**.
+You'll see the personalized message as the response from the API.

 Congratulations!
-You have successfully created a REST API, published it on the API Developer Portal, and finally, invoked the API via the API Developer Portal.
+You have successfully created a REST API, published it on the API Developer Portal, and invoked it via the API Developer Portal.